 Here is an example of what my Mood Board looks like:

 Next is the most important part: Your Brand Board, this is what you or any member of your team will reference before they make any marketing materials to make sure you stay consistent.
 This can be as detailed as you would like.
-Some companies even have specific rules on how much white space needs to be around their logo at all times.
+Some company’s even have specific rules on how much white space needs to be around there logo at all times.

-The 5 key elements of any Brand Board are as follows:
+The 5 key elements to any Brand Board are as follows:

-– Some brands like to have alternative logos that they use at different times, such as B&W or another brand color.
-Sub-marks are also used to represent your brand when the whole brand name does not need to be displayed.
+- Alternative logos or Submarks – Some brands like to have alternative logos that they use at different times, such as B&W or another brand color.
+Submarks are also useful to represent your brand when the whole brand name does not need to be displayed.

-– It’s usually good to keep your brand to about 2-3 fonts (depending on your industry).
-You want to have the main text font for your body text, a Headings font and Logo font ( or complimentary font).
+- Fonts – Its usually good to keep your brand to about 2-3 fonts (depending on your industry).
+You want to have a main text font for your body text, a Headings font and Logo font ( or complimentary font).
 This is just a guide, as you can see below I have 5 fonts that I use in my brand.
 That’s because I custom designed my logo to include two different fonts that I custom altered together.